This is a cave house trip from Las Palmas. Yes, you will see cave houses, many of them.

 If you have time and condition, the Barranco is a good hiking area with long walking trails.
-But we take the road back and stop in the village of Aguimes.
+But not we have to take the road back – and stop in the village of Aguimes.

 On the way back from the gorge you will find a small village, Aguimes.
 Aguimes deserves a stop and a stroll in the narrow streets around the village centre.

 After Aguimes it’s time to drive down to the coastal highway and back to Las Palmas.

-On the highway to Las Palmas there are many big shopping malls.
-It’s worth stopping here since these malls are difficult to get to without car and today you have a car.
+On the highway to Las Palmas there are many huge shopping malls.
+We decided to stop in the malls since these they are difficult to get to without car, and today we had rented a car for this trip.

-Las Terrazas outlet mall is on the right hand side in the industrial and shopping area between the airport and Las Palmas.
+Las Terrazas outlet mall is on the right hand side in the business area between the airport and Las Palmas.

-Las Terrazas is well marked from the road and it is a great place to shop at if you like outlet malls.
-You can make lots of good bargains at Las Terrazas.
-But don’t buy more than fits in your luggage which happened to me.
-Of course in that case you can buy an extra suitcase to take it all home…
+Las Terrazas is well marked from the road and it is a great place if you like outlet malls, you can make lots of good bargains there.
+But don’t buy more than fits in your luggage.
+That happened to me.
+If that happens to you you can just buy an extra suitcase to take it all home…

 Here is more about the mall: Las Terrazas website (in Spanish)

-Finally, after the shopping break it’s time to end our cave house trip from Las Palmas and to drive back to your hotel.
+Finally, after the optional shopping break it’s time to end your cave house tour and to get back to your hotel.